jackd68ed/dict-to-dataclass/README.md

 ## Data validation

-A side effect of converting a dictionary to a dataclass instance is that the data in the dictionary is validate, which can be useful on its own.
+A side effect of converting a dictionary to a dataclass instance is that the data in the dictionary is validated, which can be useful on its own.
 For example, imagine we're writing a handler for a POST method in a REST API.
 If we use a `DataclassFromDict` to describe the request body, we can validate the user's input by attempting to convert it to a dataclass instance.

 ```python
 @dataclass